Therapeutic care for young people who have experienced childhood trauma

 In addition, I provide therapy for young people and I oversee the development of Kites therapeutic support plans.

 I have worked for Kites for over 12 years.
-I manage Brook House.
-At Brook House we believe in a holistic approach to looking after the young people.
+I manage Brook and Estuary House.
+At Kites we believe in a holistic approach to looking after the young people.
 Our work includes working closely with education, therapy and other external social care agencies.
 We work closely with other agencies to ensure the best possible outcome for our young people.
 We use the G.E.T I.T. approach to help our young people develop educationally and socially.

 I have worked at Kites since 2007 and started as the first Office Manager to the company overseeing the implementation of new systems to the administration department.
 During my time at Kites, I have been responsible for Office Management, HR, Marketing, Finance and Director Support.